Privacy Policy

 11.3 Automated Decision-Making and Profiling

-• Our Platform may use automated systems, algorithms, or AI (including the AI-Assistant dashboard) to assist with:
+• Our Platform may use automated systems, algorithms, or AI (including the AI-Assistant dashboard) to assist with delivery routing optimisation, fraud prevention and risk assessment, personalised recommendations and content suggestions, and operational analytics for efficiency and service improvements.

-• Users have the right to request human review of any automated decision affecting them.
+• Users have the right to request meaningful information about the logic involved, to request human review of any automated decision affecting them, to make representations, and to contest the decision.

 11.4 AI Transparency and User Rights